S-Begum/aspnetcore-api-demo-crud/README.md

 # Attendance Log
 Web API to log attendance of users into a SQL Server database.
-Can be used for a variety of application i.e., schools, conferences, offices etc.   Tables below summarise how to input data into Location, Log, and User categories.
+Can be used in a variety of applications i.e., schools, conferences, offices etc.   Tables below summarise how to input data into Location, Log, and User categories.

 ## Location
 Description  | URL  | Input Required  | Input Type